Previous Post: Getting Real High In Bolivia – La Paz, Lake Titicaca and the Cordillera Real

 1. Walk Down La Paz’s Main Street

-During my one week in La Paz i stayed at two hotels – The Hotel Rosario on Calle Illampu at the top end of map and the El Rey Palace Hotel down near the bottom.
+During my one week in La Paz, I stayed at two hotels – The Hotel Rosario on Calle Illampu at the top end of the map and the El Rey Palace Hotel down near the bottom.
 La Paz’s main street is the yellow ribbon that runs down the map.
 It has different names as you walk south-east from the Plaza in front of San Francisco Church.

 While La Paz does not run with the efficiency of Zurich or Toronto, it is also far from the chaos of Delhi or Calcutta.
 There are traffic lights which people obey; pedestrians appear to have rights; things are pretty tidy and there is relatively little graffiti; the air is free of the smell of human waste and there are no running sewers on the sides of the street.